3snowp7im/ultra240/README.md

 * Detecting entity collisions
 * Managing tileset textures in graphics hardware

-While I plan on eventually providing this software with an open source license, it is currently UNLICENSED.
-You may use and modify it as you see fit, however you may not distribute it in any form for any reason.

 ## Recommended software

 * [ULTRA240 SDK](https://github.com/3snowp7im/ultra240-sdk) - Collection of